 At the time of the REIT conversion, we incorporated Iroquois Valley REIT into a Public Benefit Corporation, with publicly stated corporate goals of achieving social and environmental change.
 While the nature of our business and the purposes to be conducted or promoted by us must at all times be to engage in any lawful act or activity for which corporations may be organized under the General Corporation Law of Delaware; we intend to produce a public benefit or public benefits and to operate in a responsible and sustainable manner.
-We manage our business in a manner that balances our stockholdersø pecuniary interests, the best interests of those materially affected by our conduct, and the public benefit or public benefit purpose is enabling healthy food production, soil restoration and water quality improvement through the establishment of secure and sustainable farmland access tenures.
+We manage our business in a manner that balances our stockholders pecuniary interests, the best interests of those materially affected by our conduct, and the public benefit or public benefits described in our Certificate of Incorporation.
+Our specific public benefit purpose is enabling healthy food production, soil restoration and water quality improvement through the establishment of secure and sustainable farmland access tenures.
 As a result of our status as a public benefit corporation, Iroquois Valley REIT may not maximize financial gain, and consequently, could reduce the value of shares of our common stock offered hereby.